jeremymv2/env_pinning/README.md

 configuration for the cookbook.
 These attributes can do something like setting a port number or even describing the desired state of a service.

+Attribute precedence level Application cookbooks should always just be `default`.

 These cookbooks are always named after the application they manage.

 Application cookbooks may depend on Library Cookbooks and other Application